 Gunn D, D Morishita and W Bohl.
 2014.
 White Bryony.
 University of Idaho Extension.
 CIS 1203.
 Online at http://extension.uidaho.edu/clearwater/files/2014/10/White-Bryony.pdf.

 EDDMapS.
 2017.
 Early Detection & Distribution Mapping System.
 The University of Georgia - Center for Invasive Species and Ecosystem Health.
 Available online at http://www.eddmaps.org/.
 Accessed January 25, 2017.

 Oregon Department of Agriculture.
 2008.
 Weed Risk Assessment for White Bryonia, Bryonia alba L. Available online at https://www.oregon.gov/ODA/shared/Documents/Publications/Weeds/PlantPestRiskAssessmentWhiteBryonia.pdf.

 Rice PM.
 INVADERS Database System.
 Division of Biological Sciences, University of Montana, Missoula, MT 59812-4824.
 Available online at http://invader.dbs.umt.edu.
 Accessed January 25, 2017.

 Stannard M. Revised by T Heekin.
 June 2002.
 White Bryony: “The Pacific Northwest Kudzu.”
 U.S. Department of Agriculture, Natural Resources Conservation Service, Pullman, WA and Moscow, ID.
 4.

 Weed Control in Natural Areas in the Western US.
 Online at:

-State restrictions on the sale and use of Accord XRT II apply.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.